KavinPalanichamy/Assesment_tasks/Autodesk_Internship/Solutions/Solution_1_ML/readme.txt

--> The given problem is a  typical application of machine learning algorithm.
-There are many ways by which the desired result can be acheived.

 -> The given problem is solved by using a logistic  linear regression model.

 -> The model operates with maximum efficiency in the salary range of approximately 20000 > SALARY > 150000 as standardization algorithms used are based on 70000 as mean.